Azure-Samples/active-directory-dotnetcore-devicecodeflow-v2/README.md

 ## About the code

-The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenWithDeviceCodeAsync` method of `PublicClientApplication` to which you pass a callback that will display information to the user about where they should nativate to, and which code to enter to initiate a sign-in.
+The code for handling the token acquisition process is simple, as it boils down to calling the `AcquireTokenWithDeviceCodeAsync` method of `PublicClientApplication` to which you pass a callback that will display information to the user about where they should navigate to, and which code to enter to initiate a sign-in.
 See the `GetTokenForWebApiUsingDeviceCodeFlowAsync` method in `device-code-flow-console\PublicAppUsingDeviceCodeFlow.cs`.

 ```CSharp
 async Task<AuthenticationResult> GetTokenForWebApiUsingDeviceCodeFlowAsync()